VeSeaOfficial/web3-gear/README.md

 Make sure you have docker-compose installed.

+First thing you will need to do is to create a project using HardHat.
+You can read more about it here: https://hardhat.org/getting-started/

 Then you have to get key store from Sync inspector so smart contracts will be deployed from your Sync account.

-Make sure you have correct environmental variables set in `docker-compose.yml` file
+Make sure you have correct environmental variables set in `docker-compose.yml` file.
+Update `THOR_IP` with the host name of the node you want to use ie. `sync-testnet.vechain.org` which will connect to testnet hosted by VeChain.org.
+It is also important to set `KEYSTORE_PASSCODE` to the password you used in Sync while exporting account.

 Run web3-gear in Docker container:

 ```
 docker-compose up
 ```

+This will build a Docker image locally and start web3-gear.

 Now in your HardHat project create a file `scripts/deploy.js`